rakshithskumar88/blackbox_ai_nix/README.md

 2. **GTK Errors**
    - If you get "No module named 'gi'" error:
-     * Make sure you created the virtual environment with `--system-site-packages`
+     * Make sure you're using the provided development shell: `nix-shell`
-     * Verify your NixOS configuration has the correct environment variables set (see Installation section)
+     * Verify your NixOS configuration has the correct environment variables set
-     * Try using nix-shell for testing:
-       ```bash
-       nix-shell -p python3Packages.pygobject3 python3Packages.pycairo gtk3 gobject-introspection --run "python -c 'import gi; gi.require_version(\"Gtk\", \"3.0\"); from gi.repository import Gtk'"
-       ```
+     * Try rebuilding your system: `sudo nixos-rebuild switch`

    - If you get "Namespace Gtk not available" error:
-     * Ensure GI_TYPELIB_PATH is set correctly in your NixOS configuration
+     * Ensure you're using the development shell: `nix-shell`
      * Verify the environment variables are loaded:
        ```bash
        echo $GI_TYPELIB_PATH  # Should show paths containing girepository-1.0
        echo $LD_LIBRARY_PATH  # Should include GTK library paths
        ```
-     * Try rebuilding your system: `sudo nixos-rebuild switch`
-     * As a last resort, try running without a virtual environment: `pip install --user -e .`

 3. **Window Not Showing**
    - Check your window manager settings